| | | | | | |

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**

-What’s Included in the Free Printable
+What’s Included in the My Favorite Things Worksheets

 There are two versions of the worksheet included, one page with space to write answers and another with space to draw them.